vivaxgen/MicroHaps/muhaps_pipeline/README.rst

 Introduction
 ------------

-This pipeline is vivaxGEN NGS-Pipeline, which is a SNP-based variant calling pipeline, which has been setup to process P vivax sequence data.
+This pipeline contains a wrapper for vivaxGEN NGS-Pipeline, a SNP-based variant calling pipeline, which has been setup to process P vivax sequence data.
 This pipeline will produce ordinary VCF file that can be used for further downstream analysis.